 Check for Damaged Binding Components Yearly

 The pivot and ratchet systems found in snowshoe bindings boast materials that can take plenty of punishment.
 Nevertheless, synthetic straps and metal torsion bars will eventually fail in the field given enough use.
-Check for cracked, torn or bent binding components and if you need new bindings, replace them during the off season.
+Check for cracked, torn, or bent binding components and if you need new bindings, replace or repair them during the snowshoe off-season.

 Store Shoes in a Dark, Dry Environment